rlucioni/recipes/recipes/pecan-pie.md

 3. Place on medium heat and cook until boiling, stirring continuously.
 Cool about 5-10 minutes.
 4. Whisk eggs in large bowl.
 Slowly drizzle in sugar mixture.
 5. Add pecans to pie shell.
 Pour on filling.
 Make sure every nut is coated.
 Add more pecans as needed.
 Tap and shake to settle.
-6. Bake until crust begins to brown and edges are set, but center is just slightly loose, about 1 hour.
+6. Bake until internal temp registers 185°F, about 1 hour.

-7. Let cool completely before slicing.
+Let cool completely before slicing!
 Serve chilled, topped with vanilla ice cream or whipped cream.